jgavert/Unvoid/README.md

 * '1' to grab mouse.
 * '2' to reload shaders.
 * '3' to toggle fps limit.
-* '4' to toggle particles.
+* '4' to toggle particles. (currently disabled in favor of lesser opengl version for intel graphics)
 * '5' to toggle fullscreen. (careful on linux(nvidia+cinerama) sets the mode for the first screen and wont revert)
 * '6' to toggle movement speed.
+* '7' toggle postprocessing (currently only enables FXAA)
+* '8' toggle showing 'bin/shaders/glsl.fragment' file on screen for live editing.
+* '9' not implemented

 Building tips
 -------------